Juan Bautista de Anza: Governor of New Mexico

 On his return from this successful expedition in 1777 he journeyed to Mexico City with the chief of the lower Colorado River area Quechan (Yuma) Native American tribe who requested the establishment of a mission.
-On August 24, 1777, the Viceroy of New Spain appointed Anza as the Governor of the Province of Nuevo México, the present-day U.S. state of New Mexico.
+On August 24, 1777, the Viceroy of New Spain appointed Anza as the Governor of the Province of Nuevo México, which evolved into the present-day U.S. state of New Mexico.

-Governor Anza led a punitive expedition against the Comanche group of Native Americans, who had been repeatedly raiding Taos during 1779.
-With his Ute and Apache Native American allies, and around 800 Spanish soldiers, Anza went north through the San Luis Valley, entering the Great Plains at what is now Manitou Springs, Colorado.
+Governor de Anza led a punitive expedition against the Comanche group of Native Americans, who had been repeatedly raiding Taos during 1779.
+With his Ute and Apache Native American allies, and around 800 Spanish soldiers, de Anza went north through the San Luis Valley, entering the Great Plains at what is now Manitou Springs, Colorado.
 Circling "El Capitan" (current day Pikes Peak), he surprised a small force of the Comanche near present-day Colorado Springs.
 Pursuing them south down Fountain Creek, he crossed the Arkansas River near present-day Pueblo, Colorado.
 He found the main body of the Comanche on Greenhorn Creek, returning from a raid in Nuevo México, and won a decisive victory.
 Chief Cuerno Verde, for whom Greenhorn Creek is named, and many other leaders of the Comanche were killed.

-In late 1779, Anza and his party found a route from Santa Fe to Sonora, west of the El Camino Real de Tierra Adentro.
+In late 1779, de Anza and his party found a route from Santa Fe to Sonora, west of the El Camino Real de Tierra Adentro.
 His various local military expeditions against tribes defending their homelands were often successful, but the Quechan (Yuma) Native American tribe which he had established peace with earlier rebelled, and he fell out of favor with the military commander of the Northern Frontier, the frontier-general.
-In 1783 Anza led a campaign against the Comanche on the eastern plains and by 1784 they were suing for peace.
+In 1783 de Anza led a campaign against the Comanche on the eastern plains and by 1784 they were suing for peace.
 The last of the Comanche chiefs eventually acceded and a formal treaty was concluded on 28 February 1786 at Pecos Pueblo.
 This paved the way for traders and the development of the Comanchero trade.

 Juan Bautista de Anza remained as governor of Nuevo Mexico (New Mexico) until 1787 when he returned to Sonora.
 He was appointed commander of the Presidio of Tucson in 1788 but died before he could depart and take office.
-He was 52 years old.
-Anza was survived by his wife.
+He was 52 years old. de Anza was survived by his wife.

 Juan Bautista de Anza died in Arizpe, in what is now the State of Sonora, Mexico, and was buried in the Church of Nuestra Señora de la Asunción de Arizpe.
 In 1963, with the participation of delegations from the University of California, Berkeley and San Francisco, he was disinterred and reburied in a new marble memorial mausoleum at the same Church.